 Most modules use a mixture of formal lectures, practical lab sessions, tutorials and seminars.
 Some modules involve supervised group work, usually with an assigned academic staff member for each group.
 All modules require students to undertake independent study, supported through distance learning technologies such as our Virtual Learning Environment.

 Reading lists and suggested resources for independent study provide further direction for students to undertake this work, and regular contact hours and informal feedback throughout the courses provide opportunities for further guidance for learners.
+Some modules offer the opportunity to work on live industry project through our Computing Enterprise Centre, where your learning and assessment are strongly linked to a real word project with all the benefits to your CV and experience that you would expect.

 Assessments for modules mostly take the form of practical coursework, lab tests and written exams, with all forms being well represented throughout all years of the course across all modules.